Rohit-6/trial/README.md

     The mobile-friendly field force management system allows your staff to log their work and check in instantly without needing to call the office.
 You get a clear, organized report of everything happening in the field, making it easy to spot and fix delays.
 Whether you are tracking a few drivers or a large sales team, this app makes your mobile business faster and more efficient.

 > [!TIP]
-> <p>Cut unnecessary travel costs with a <a href="https://empmonitor.com/field-force-management-application/"><b><i>free field force management trial</b></i></a> into your mobile operations, as field force management apps provide the live GPS tracking and geofencing needed to optimize field staff routes and ensure on-time arrivals.</p>
+> <p>Take full control of your field operations with <a href="https://empmonitor.com/field-force-management-application/"><b><i>EmpMonitor's field force management application</b></i></a>, featuring live location tracking, advanced geofencing, geo-verified client visits, and a centralized dashboard to enhance accountability and drive real-time field team productivity.</p>

 - **Face Recognition Attendance**: